Moonsault: Split-legged corkscrew moonsault

 This variation involves performing a corkscrew moonsault after using the impact of their thighs on the ropes to flip themselves over.
 It was popularized by John Morrison, who called the move the Starship Pain and The End of The World.

 Springboard moonsault

 This is a move in which a wrestler springboards (bounces off ropes), then executes a backflip and lands on an opponent.
 This move is known as La Quebrada in lucha libre, sometimes shortened to simply Quebrada.
 A variation performed off the second rope from a running start, popularized by Chris Jericho, is known as the Lionsault.

+A variation of the springboard moonsault is the Arabian Press (or a seated springboard moonsault), which involves the performer's thighs both landing on a single top rope, and the performer then continues to use the impact of their thighs on the rope to flip themselves over, executing a moonsault onto a prone opponent.
+Sabu and Sami Zayn are best known to use this version as signature moves.

 When a springboard moonsault is performed onto an opponent on the floor outside the ring, rather than one in the ring, it is called an Asai Moonsault.
 It is named after Yoshihiro Asai, also known by his ring name Último Dragón, who popularized the move.
 This can also be used as a setup for an inverted DDT, as popularized by AJ Styles.